 We can all agree, vertical blinds are probably the most unappealing window coverings ever.
 Blinds, in general, are a hassle that can get costly to replace because they break often.

 One way to combat the blind blues is to use curtains instead.
 They not only look better but, if you use blackout curtains you can keep out sunlight and heat.
 Don’t want to put holes in the walls for a curtain rod?
 Check out this DIY hack on putting up curtains using command hooks.

-Something is thrilling about finding a pre-loved piece and making it your own.
-You can find unique furnishings at your local Salvation Army, Goodwill or garage sales.
-Summertime is prime time garage sale hopping!
+There’s something thrilling about finding a pre-loved piece and making it your own.
+You can find unique furnishings at your local Salvation Army, Goodwill, or garage sales.
+Summertime is prime-time garage sale hopping!
 Write down some design ideas before you head out.
 This way you are prepared and inspired to find your “piece”.
-You can find old lamps and update with new shades and paint the base.
+You can find old lamps and update them with new shades and paint the base.
 Solid wood tables or dressers are the perfect finds for sanding and refinishing.

 Always keep something living like flowers or plants on display to bring the outdoors in.
 Not only will this add happiness and life to your home but, some plants are known to help with air purification.
 If you have pets, make sure they aren’t toxic to your furry friend.

-Upgrading your rental doesn’t have to take tons of money or construction skills.
+Upgrading your rental doesn’t need to require tons of money or construction skills.
+We all know that moving into a new place can become costly.
 If you keep it easy and renter-friendly, you change it as often as you’d like.
-We all know that moving into a new place can become costly.

 If you find yourself running tight on cash, MoneyLion can help with your rental improvement needs.
-With Instacash you can get up to $250 instantly with zero interest.
+With Instacash you can get up to $250 instantly with 0% APR.
 Download the MoneyLion app today and get the cash you need in seconds!